Mario Gosselin (racing driver)

 Mario Gosselin (born October 20, 1971) is a Canadian-American professional stock car racing driver, crew chief, and team owner.
-He owns DGM Racing, a team that competes in the NASCAR Xfinity Series.
+He owns DGM Racing, a team that competes in the NASCAR O'Reilly Auto Parts Series.
 In 2004, he became the second native of the Province of Quebec to start in a NASCAR Nextel Cup Series race after Superbike legend Yvon Duhamel.
 In 1997, he became the first Canadian to win the championship title for the NASCAR CARS Pro Cup Series.